Q? Please tell us a bit about Robust Tools

 Q?
 The top bar of my Robust tool rest came off.
 What should I do?

 - The first versions of our toolrest just had the top bar epoxied on.
 Current production is tack welded, with further epoxy bedding to reduce vibration.
 You can usually repair a loose rod with any good metal to metal epoxy like JB Weld.
-Please don’t use five minute epoxy or super glue.
+Please don’t use five minute epoxy or CA glue.
 All Robust tool rests are warranted for life, so you can also return it and we’ll repair it or replace it for you.

 Q?
 I had a big catch and bent my toolrest.
 Is it still under warranty?

 - Yes.
 Just return it and we’ll replace it.
+If this starts to be a habit of yours, we may modify this offering.

 Q?
 Where do I find pricing?